c2m2-asia/kathmandu/_posts/2020-04-27-economic-impact.md

 categories: jekyll css
 ---

+<span style="color:red;">This document is at a very early stage and is undergoing lots of changes.
+At this stage, data and text shown are not verified and therefore cannot be trusted.</span>

 In this section, we look at the economic impact that the Covid-19 pandemic has had on the Nepali tourism workforce.
 Insights shown below have been derived from the responses of 107 participants who took part in the C2M2 Workforce survey.

 ### STILL LOOKING FOR JOBS